KayseDahir/Machine-Learning-Labs/README.md

 **Finding:**
 The MSE value decreases and the R² value increases, indicating that a `max_depth=4` may be more suitable for this dataset.

+---

+### Effect of max_depth=12

+We also test the regression tree with `max_depth=12` to observe its impact on model performance.

+**Finding:**
+MSE is noted to be increased by increasing the max_depth of the tree.
+This may be because of the model having excessive parameters, causing it to overfit the training data and perform worse on the testing data.
+Another important observation is that the model gives a negative value of R², indicating that the prediction model does a very poor job of predicting the values on a test set.